conan-io/docs/examples/tools/autotools/autotools_toolchain/build_project_autotools_toolchain.rst

 that uses one of the most popular C++ libraries: `fmt <https://fmt.dev/latest/index.html/>`__.

 We'll use Autotools as build system and pkg-config as helper tool in this case, so you should get them installed on Linux and Mac before going forward with this example.
-In case you do not have them installed already, you can `Conan Center <https://conan.io/center/>`_ and install them as build requirements.

 Please, at first, clone the sources to recreate this project, you can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ in GitHub: